BenjaminRocco/GA_Project_2/README.md

 ### REMEMBER:

 This is a learning environment and you are encouraged to try new things, even if they don't work out as well as you planned!
 While this rubric outlines what we look for in a _good_ project, it is up to you to go above and beyond to create a _great_ project. **Learn from your failures and you'll be prepared to succeed in the workforce**.

+# Sections

+## Imports

+### Import Data - Train from train.csv and Test from test.csv

+Find a sample mean and upload to Kaggle as a template for future Kaggle submission for the in-class competition.

+## Data Munging and Exploratory Data Analysis (EDA)

+### Data Munging - Drop Null values from certain numerical columns with minimal footprint so as to not completely compromise dataset.

+The purpose of this is to allow for training on data, fill certain columns with values when Null values are too numerous (Front Lot).

+### Exploratory Data Analysis - Survey variables to ascertain which ones are highly correlated with `Sales Price` and which ones are normal variables (Gaussian distribution in histogram)

+Use these variables as features for our train-test-split.
+Feature Engineer and create dummy variables for other relevant varables (houses built after 2000, external quality of house, etc.)

+## Train-Test-Split on Train Data

+### We use `LinearRegression(), Lasso(), Ridge()`

+Scaling, Polynomial Features, and other modeling methods are utilized.

+## Metrics

+### MAE and RMSE, among other metrics are utilized to evaluate model performance.

+## Use predict method for Test Data `kaggle_data`

+### The data is in numpy array format until passed and converted into dataframe for `ridge.predict` method

+We then successfully export the data as a `.csv` file for the Kaggle competition upload.